RealDebian/ExCSV/README.md

 ![Product Name Screen Shot][product-screenshot]

 ## About ExCSV
-Excel to CSV is a file converter for an easy convertion from excel files to CSV for upload data to any server.
+ExCSV is a file converter for an easy convertion from excel files to CSV for upload data to any server.

 <!-- CONTACT -->
 ## Contact